This is a collection of whale drawings that appeared in the 1843 book “Whales” by Roger Hamilton.

 6. Narwhal Whale Illustration

-This whale is sometimes called the “unicorn of the sea” due to its large protruding tusk.
+This whale is sometimes referred to as the “unicorn of the sea” due to its large, protruding tusk.
 Narwhals live in the Arctic Ocean and around the coastlines of Canada, Greenland, Norway and Russia.

 You’ll find another illustration of a narwhal in this collection of vintage nautical prints.